sohamsharma21/sohamsharma21/README.md

 > Emotion Recognition + Blockchain Privacy for mental health in workplaces — detects stress via AI + biometric data.

 #### 🧠 [Iblis21](#)
 > Study hub for **BCA students** – all semester notes, cheat sheets & tech blogs in one place.
+> Our SaaS

 #### 🎨 [WidgetKit Clone](#)
 > Customization platform for widgets, icons, and wallpapers.